2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Large-scale application: Dual breakthroughs in institutions and infrastructure

-• Traditional finance entry: BlackRock (BUIDL fund), Franklin Templeton, and others have launched compliant tokenized products, validating the RWA business model.
+• Traditional finance entry: BlackRock (BUIDL Fund), Franklin, and others have launched compliant tokenization products, validating the RWA business model.

-• Emergence of dedicated public chains: Layer 1s like Plume and Mantra provide compliant and efficient tokenization infrastructure.
+• Emergence of dedicated public chains: Layer 1 solutions like Plume and Mantra provide compliant and efficient tokenization infrastructure.

 • Pricing infrastructure: Chainlink oracles cover over 70% of on-chain RWA assets, addressing the challenge of real price anchoring.